-lan is an experienced business professional who holds a Bachelor of Business, a Graduate Diploma in Company Secretarial Practise and an MBA specialising in marketing.
-His experience has been gained over 40 years including periods as CFO and Group Company Secretary for a number of large ASX listed companies.
-More recently, Ian has focused on the resources and technology sectors.
+Mr White is an experienced business professional who holds a Bachelor of Business, a Graduate Diploma in Company Secretarial Practise and an MBA specialising in marketing.
+His experience has been gained over 42 years including periods as CFO and Group Company Secretary for a number of large ASX listed companies.
+More recently, Mr White has focused on the resources and technology sectors.

-Ian was appointed as Company Secretary of Eastern Iron Limited on 14 August 2012 and is a Director of Professional Edge Pty Ltd, a company that provides legal, financial and company secretarial services to a number of ASX listed companies.
+Mr White was appointed as Company Secretary of Eastern Iron Limited on 14 August 2012 and is a Director of Professional Edge Pty Ltd, a company that provides legal, financial and company secretarial services to a number of ASX listed companies.